 In Editing view, you can add and delete content, and format text.
 You can also add, delete, duplicate, and hide slides.

-You can add SmartArt, pictures, hyperlinks, and clip art.
-Clip art comes from the collection of images available from Office.com.
+You can add SmartArt, pictures, and hyperlinks.
 Go to the Insert tab to add these.

-If you want to add effects or make changes to SmartArt, pictures, or clip art, click the image, and then use the tools displayed on the tab that appears (SmartArt Tools or Picture Tools).
+If you want to add effects or make changes to SmartArt or pictures, click the image, and then use the tools displayed on the tab that appears (SmartArt Tools or Picture Tools).